• Testing Lab

 • Two brominated families: Polybrominated biphenyls (PBBs) and Polybrominated diphenyl ethers (PBDEs)

-Some countries have added there four phthalates to the RoHS list:
+Some countries have added four phthalates to the RoHS list:

 • Butyl benzyl phthalate (BBP)